 Lessee has no residual responsibility to the lessor for the value of the equipment at the end of the lease

 Greater flexibility with financial certainty with no large upfront payment ensures you can change, upgrade, recapitalize and reinvest when you want to.

-Many larger private sector companies are often under pressure to get debt off their balance sheet to provide a greater return to their shareholders.
-This option assists in managing the ‘debt to equity ratios’ effectively.
+Many larger private sector companies are often under pressure to get the debt off their balance sheet to provide a greater return to their shareholders.
+This option assists in managing the ‘debt-to-equity ratios effectively.
 A Rental has distinct advantages over other traditional forms of equipment finance.

 Insurance against Obsolescence: You are not locked into owning obsolete equipment in the event of technology making the equipment redundant.

 No Residual Responsibility: whereas a finance lease locks the lessee into paying a hefty residual payment at the end of the contract, a no-such obligation exists under a Rental.
 The Lessor takes all the risk of ownership.

 Off-Balance Sheet Financing: A Rental, unlike a finance lease, does not appear as a liability on a Company’s Balance Sheet.
 This means that their ‘debt to equity ratio is not affected.
 In short, a rental commitment does not affect a Company’s borrowing capacity.

 Equipment Add-Ons: Only a Rental allows for add-ons without the need to complete a brand new lease (and the resultant legal expenses).
 With the Rental Agreement, it is administratively easy to add to the lease.